 01 of 17

-It's during the evening hours when you can really enjoy your patio, deck, and yard, especially during the warmer months of the year.
-Work is done for the day, you may have grilled outside, and it's time to kick back and savor the company of family, friends, or loved ones.
+It's during the evening hours—especially during the warmer months of the year—when you can really enjoy your patio, deck, and yard.
+Work is done for the day, you may have grilled outside, and it's time to kick back and savor the company of family and friends.

-What about the extras—those little things that might coax you to stay outside and drink in the starry sky?
+But what about the extras, those little things that might coax you to stay outside and drink in the starry sky?
 A glass of wine or cocktail might help you unwind, and a fire pit is nice to gather around for conversation.
-Candles, lanterns, or soft lighting can create a relaxing atmosphere and allow guests to stay outdoors longer.
-But if you really want to tap into the senses, consider introducing wonderful, heavenly scents into your outdoor space.
-And not just with candles or incense—we mean the real thing.
+Candles, lanterns, or soft lighting can create a relaxing atmosphere and allow guests to stay outdoors longer but if you really want to tap into the senses, consider introducing wonderful, heavenly scents into your outdoor space.
+And not just with candles or incense—you'll want to go for the real thing.

 Why Do Some Plants Smell Stronger at Night?